spydx/www_kefo_no/projects/_posts/2021-04-05-React-Auth-Sample.md

 - GET `/api/accounts/` - view all accounts on the system

-The last endpoint is just there for making it easier to debug, being able to show all registerd users in the system.
+The last endpoint is just there for making it easier to debug, being able to show all registered users in the system.

-The backend only stores the users in memory, and will discard them if the service is restarted.
+The backend only stores the users in memory and will discard them if the service is restarted.

-An account is consisting of a users name, email and password.
+An account is consisting of a users name, email, and password.
 The password is hashed with [Argon2](https://www.argon2.com/) and stored in the service.
-The hash should be stores in a DB, but that is out of scope for this service.
+The hash should be stored in a DB, but that is out of scope for this service.

-When a uses is logging in, the user supplies it's email and password, and will get a [JSON Web Token](https://jwt.io/) generated that is stored in the React app (Frontend) so the users is authenticated, this token gets discarded when the user logges out.
+When a user is logging in, the user supplies its email and password and will get a [JSON Web Token](https://jwt.io/) generated that is stored in the React app (Frontend) so the users is authenticated, this token gets discarded when the user logges out.

 CORS has been configured in the [Actix Web Framwork](https://actix.rs) for Rust.
-It's configured to allow all headers, origins and methods.
+It is configured to allow all headers, origins, and methods.
 Not recommended, but will suffice for our test environment here.

 There is no option to delete users.